PRP Injections

 • Some patients use Health Savings Accounts (HSAs) or Flexible Spending Accounts (FSAs) to offset the cost.

-• At Foot Healthcare Associates, we provide affordable payment plans to make PRP therapy accessible.
+• At Foot HealthCare Associates, we provide affordable payment plans to make PRP therapy accessible.

-Schedule a Consultation for PRP Injections in Michigan
+Schedule a Consultation for PRP

 Our experienced podiatrists provide PRP injections in Novi, Southfield, Howell, and Livonia, MI, offering a safe and scientifically-backed alternative to pain medications and invasive procedures.
 Whether you’re dealing with plantar fasciitis, Achilles tendinitis, or joint arthritis, PRP therapy can help your body heal naturally.
+Why wait to feel better?
+Our team is ready to evaluate your condition and create a personalized treatment plan to get you back on your feet.